 A Super-Regional Championship Tournament is a new tier for FTC events.
 It is an event to which Regional Championships advance teams, and then teams advance from the Super-Regionals to the World Championship.
 There are four FTC regions in the United States with additional regions to be determined internationally as the program grows.
 Each US region will host one Super-Regional.

 Why are we planning Super-Regionals?

-This process will start in the US for the 2013-2014 season and eventually occur globally as we gain more teams and Partners.
-Partners will have the opportunity to advance teams to a Super-Regional.
-Each Super-Regional will advance teams to the World Championship, using the same advancement criteria list currently in place.
-Super-Regionals will be held in March through early April, no later than three weeks before the World Championship.
+This process is underway in the US for the 2013-2014 season and will eventually occur globally as we gain more teams and Partners.
+Partners have the opportunity to advance teams to a Super-Regional.
+Each Super-Regional advances teams to the World Championship, using the same advancement criteria list currently in place (see Game Manual Part 1).
+Super-Regionals will be held from late February through early April, no later than three weeks before the World Championship.

 What does this mean?